Kidstoysstudio's ultimate activity book collection Download activity book

 Defenders against the attackers

-As described in the introduction, in the LEGO Kingdoms theme, two human factions are pitted against each other, unlike the Knights' Kingdoms theme.
+As described in the introduction, there are in the LEGO Kingdoms theme pits two human factions against each other, unlike in the Knights' Kingdoms theme.
 One side has the role of the attackers, with more focus on vehicles and siege engines (The Green Kingdom / Dragon Knights).

 The other side has the role of the defenders, with an emphasis on buildings (The Red Kingdom / Lion Knights).
 The Kingdoms theme, as with the most recent Castle theme from 2007, includes farmers and civilians as well as military factions.